 - 8. A client has the right to represent him/herself in the grievance procedure or to designate a representative to be involved in the process; DFYF will provide such representation when requested.
-If a representative for the client is to be involved, a release of information form will need to be signed by the client giving the agency permission to discuss relevant concerns with the party. - 9.
-A copy of this grievance procedure will be posted in each building operated by Directions For Youth & Families.
-The name of and hours of availability of the Client Rights Officer will also be posted with the grievance procedure in each agency building. - 10.
-Provision will be made for grievers to have prompt access to the Client Rights Officer.
-Staff members will be informed of their responsibility to notify availability of the Client Rights Officer.
-The Client Rights Officer will have the responsibility for ensuring that Directions For Youth & Families remains in compliance with the grievance procedure. - 11.
-A Client has the option at anytime to file a grievance with outside organizations that include, but are not limited to any of the following: - Ohio Mental Health and Addiction Services - Ohio Legal Rights Services - U.S. Department of Health and Human Services - Civil Rights Regional Office in Chicago - Applicable Professional Licensing or Regulatory Associations
+If a representative for the client is to be involved, a release of information form will need to be signed by the client permitting the agency to discuss relevant concerns with the party. - 9.
+A copy of this grievance procedure will be posted in each building operated by Directions for Youth & Families.
+The name and hours of availability of the Client Rights Officer will also be posted with the grievance procedure in each agency building. - 10.
+Provision will be made for the grievant to have prompt access to the Client Rights Officer.
+Staff members will be informed of their responsibility to notify the availability of the Client Rights Officer.
+The Client Rights Officer will have the responsibility for ensuring that Directions for Youth & Families remains in compliance with the grievance procedure. - 11.
+A Client has the option to file a grievance with outside organizations at any time that includes, but is not limited to, any of the following: - Ohio Mental Health and Addiction Services - Ohio Legal Rights Services - U.S. Department of Health and Human Services - Civil Rights Regional Office in Chicago - Applicable Professional Licensing or Regulatory Associations